-To form the roll into a tree shape, zig zag the cinnamon roll back and forth.
+STEP 2: To form the roll into a Christmas tree shape, zig zag the cinnamon roll back and forth.
 Start with a longer piece and continue to zig zag smaller as you go up to make the top of the tree.

 Now they are ready to serve!

 Tip 1: You might decide that you want extra icing for these cinnamon rolls, in addition to the one that comes in the can of cinnamon rolls.
 If you do, you can make the extra icing while the cinnamon rolls are baking.

 Tip 2: Line your baking sheet with parchment paper for easy cleanup.

 You can store these for up to 2 days at room temperature or for a week covered with plastic wrap in the fridge.

 You can just use the icing that came with the rolls, but we like a bit more icing here!